 A safety minded pilot is first of all honest, if you, as a pilot, do something wrong and you choose to keep it to yourself, then that’s a huge problem.
-This because we are not going to be able to correct those type of mistakes and therefore we want honest and open pilots who are willing to admit their mistakes and learn from it.
+This because we are not going to be able to correct those types of mistakes and therefore we want honest and open pilots who are willing to admit their mistakes and learn from them.
 We’re all human and mistakes will happen.

 Niclas together with Flight Instructors Jesper and Martin on Iceland